 Right after eating a meal, your blood pressure will often read lower than normal because digesting food actually lowers your blood pressure.
 If you are taking your blood pressure at home, your doctor will usually recommend that you take your blood pressure test in the morning before eating or wait thirty minutes after a meal.
 Not eating enough or fasting can also cause an inaccurate reading.
 Your diet can play a big role in managing your high blood pressure.
 To exercise long-term hypertension treatment, be sure to eat whole foods that are proven to lower high blood pressure.

-Alcohol, Caffeine and Tobacco
+Alcohol, Caffeine, and Tobacco

 Too Much Talking

 Research has shown that even talking during a blood pressure test can increase your reading.
 Talking to your nurse or doctor during the test could raise your measurement 10 to 15 points.
 Stay quiet at the time of your blood pressure reading for a more accurate measurement.